zio/zio-nio/README.md

 ZIO-NIO comes in two flavours:

- - `zio.nio.core` - a small and unopionanted ZIO interface to NIO that just wraps NIO API in ZIO effects,
+ - `zio.nio.core` - a small and unopinionated ZIO interface to NIO that just wraps NIO API in ZIO effects,
  - `zio.nio` - an opinionated interface with deeper ZIO integration that provides more type and resource safety.

 Learn more about ZIO-NIO at: